Neck Care in KL Without Surgery

 Your Neck Connects To Your Shoulder, Chest, Upper Back, face & jaw Joints.

 The Platysma muscles connect your neck with the chest, shoulder, face, and jaws.
 The multifidus, erector spine, levator scapula, and trapezius are the muscles that connect your neck to the upper back.
 Most have not heard of or know of the platysma muscle.
-However, a problem in one of these areas can cause pain in the neck.
-And vice-versa, the neck can cause referred pain to the shoulder, upper back, chest, arms, hands, jaws, and even cause tinnitus.
+However, a problem in one of these areas can cause discomfort in the neck.
+And vice-versa, the neck can cause referred discomfort to the shoulder, upper back, chest, arms, hands, jaws, and even cause tinnitus.

 Tinnitus is a disturbing feeling of fullness in the ears or rigging-like sensations.
 The most common cause of tinnitus is issues related to the middle ear.
 The middle ear connects to the TMJ’s articular disc (specialized adding in the jaw joint).

 Tight neck muscles or muscle spasms in the neck: Most believe that a stiff and tight neck results from muscle spasms.
-A muscle spasm is a self-limiting condition that doesn’t result in chronic pain or stiffness.
+A muscle spasm is a self-limiting condition that doesn’t result in chronic discomfort or stiffness.
 So, if you experience frequent tightness, stiffness, and discomfort in your neck, the chance the underlying cause is most likely worn-out neck joints or spinal discs.

 Chronic muscle and recurrent neck spams are typical findings in patients’ necks with joint and disc degeneration.
 Degenerative joints and degenerative spinal discs are the leading causes of herniated or bulging discs.
 Herniated and bulging discs are commonly called slipped discs that pinch or compress nerves.
-Once nerves or the spinal cord gets compressed, it becomes a life-changing event causing pain, stiffness, and discomfort.
+Once nerves or the spinal cord gets compressed, it becomes a life-changing event causing discomfort, stiffness, and discomfort.

 A pinched neck nerve is the most common cause of recurrent muscle spams, mainly if they occur in the neck, traps (top of the shoulders), or upper back.
-Degenerative joint and degenerative disc disease is the leading cause of nerve impingement and pain.
+Degenerative joint and degenerative disc disease is the leading cause of nerve impingement and discomfort.

-Additional causes of neck pain include:
+Additional causes of neck Discomfort include:

-• Poor sitting or standing posture (improper sitting posture leads to weakening of muscles, ligaments, and joints)
+- Poor sitting or standing posture (improper sitting posture leads to weakening of muscles, ligaments, and joints)

-• Poor sleeping posture (sleeping on your side on your stomach places undue stresses on soft tissues and joints of the neck, causing them to degenerate and wear out faster)
+- Poor sleeping posture (sleeping on your side on your stomach places undue stresses on soft tissues and joints of the neck, causing them to degenerate and wear out faster)

-• Excessive computer use or laptop use as seen with tech neck (text neck)
+- Excessive computer use or laptop use as seen with tech neck (text neck)

-• Too much time spent on the laptop, pads & cell phones is damaging to every tissue in your neck, including joints, muscles, ligaments, discs, spinal nerves, and spinal discs.
+- Too much time spent on the laptop, pads & cell phones is damaging to every tissue in your neck, including joints, muscles, ligaments, discs, spinal nerves, and spinal discs.
 Tech neck and text neck conditions are real & genuine, but most fail to heed the warning!
-If you have neck pain or a stiff neck, start limiting your time on your handheld or mobile device today!
+If you have neck discomfort or a stiff neck, start limiting your time on your handheld or mobile device today!

-• Dehydration harms every cell in your body, including your neck.
+- Dehydration harms every cell in your body, including your neck.
 If you don’t meet the minimal intake of daily fluids of at least 1.5 litter, you may experience symptoms, including stiffness in muscles, ligaments, joints, and neck.

 Today, spondylosis in the neck, jaw issues (TMJ problems), and slipped discs are the most common causes of neck problems globally.
 Spondylosis is the combination of degeneration, arthritis, and slipped discs.
 It results when people ignore mild or minor stiff necks.

-Chrnic neck pain also result for degerantve changes in vertebrl endplates.
+Chrnic neck discomfort also result for degerantve changes in vertebrl endplates.
 The vertebral endplate offers an attachment point for the disc.
 Degenerative changes near the endplate or spinal bone edges lead to decreased spinal disc hydration and eventually slipped disc.
 Modic Type-1 and Modic Type-2 are examples of degenerative changes that impact the spinal disc and the health of your neck.

 On the other hand, slipped disc is due to degenerative changes within a disc, resulting in spinal disc tears and eventual slippage.
-In other words, chronic neck pain conditions are avoidable and even reversible.
+In other words, chronic neck discomfort conditions are avoidable and even reversible.
 Unfortunately, our modern lifestyles have turned neck problems into chronic health issues that we can no longer ignore.

 Excessive usage of mobile devices is the leading cause of neck damage.